dmark04/vqls-prototype/README.md

 # Variational Quantum Linear Solver Prototype

-This repository contains a prototype implementation of the variational quantum linear solver [1,2].
-VQLS allows to solve linear systems, $A\times x = b$, using variational circuits.
+This repository contains a prototype implementation of the variational quantum linear solver [1,2] that allows to solve linear systems, $A\times x = b$, using variational circuits.

 ![VQLS Solving a 4x4 linear system](./docs/sol.gif)
 ### Table of Contents